supertokens/create-supertokens-app/CONTRIBUTING.md

 If you are testing an example app you have created on your own branch, you can pass an additional flag to have the tool use your branch instead of master

+**Note:** The branch has to actually get on GitHub first before it can be tested.

 ```
 npx . --branch=your_branch
 ```